ibm-cloud-docs/discovery/building.md

 1. Once your environment is ready, click the **Upload your own data** button, then you can **Name your new collection**.

      You can select the language of the documents you want to add to this collection: English, German, Spanish, Arabic, Japanese, French, Italian, Korean, or Brazilian Portuguese.
-There should be only one language in each of your collections.
+There must only be one language in each of your collections.
 After you click **Create**, your data collection appears as a tile.

-Your environment and data collection are ready!
+Your environment and data collection are ready.
 You can start [Adding content](/docs/discovery?topic=discovery-addcontent) immediately.

-However, if you want to customize your {{site.data.keyword.discoveryshort}} configuration with additional enrichments and conversion settings, you should not begin adding documents right now, you should start creating your custom configuration file.
+However, if you want to customize your {{site.data.keyword.discoveryshort}} configuration with additional enrichments and conversion settings, you must not begin adding documents at this point.
+Rather, you must start by creating your custom configuration file.
 See [Configuring your service](/docs/discovery?topic=discovery-configservice#custom-configuration).

-If your collection was created using [Smart Document Understanding](/docs/discovery?topic=discovery-sdu), you may prefer to adjust your enrichments using the {{site.data.keyword.discoveryshort}} tooling.
+If you use [Smart Document Understanding](/docs/discovery?topic=discovery-sdu) to create your collection, you might prefer to adjust your enrichments, using the {{site.data.keyword.discoveryshort}} tooling.
 {: note}

 For collections created before the release of Smart Document Understanding: when documents are uploaded to a data collection, they are converted and enriched using the configuration file selected for that collection.
-If you decide later that you would like to change the configuration file, you can do that, but the documents that have already been uploaded remains converted by the original configuration.
+If you decide later that you would like to change the configuration file, you can do that, but the documents that are already uploaded remain converted by the original configuration.
 All documents uploaded after switching the configuration file use the new configuration file.
 If you want the **entire** collection to use the new configuration, you must create a new collection, choose that new configuration file, and re-upload all the documents. {{site.data.keyword.discoveryshort}} stores the converted text of the documents that you upload, embedded images in **PDF** and **Microsoft Word** files are not stored and cannot be returned in results.
 If your collection is using [Smart Document Understanding](/docs/discovery?topic=discovery-sdu), any changes made to enrichments and conversion in the {{site.data.keyword.discoveryshort}} are applied to the entire collection when you click the **Apply changes to collection** button.
-If you collection is large, applying the changes may take some time.
+If your collection is large, applying the changes might take some time.
 {: important}

 You can use the {{site.data.keyword.discoveryshort}} tooling or API to crawl Box, Salesforce, Microsoft SharePoint Online, IBM Cloud Object Storage, and Microsoft SharePoint 2016 data sources, or do a web crawl.
 See [Connecting to data sources](/docs/discovery?topic=discovery-sources) for more information.